fjl/geas/README.md

 mainnet fork by default, i.e. all opcodes available in that fork can be used, and opcodes that have been removed in any prior fork cannot.

-Use the `#pragma fork` directive to change the target instruction set.
+Use the `#pragma target` directive to change the target instruction set.
 The basic syntax is

-    #pragma fork "name"
+    #pragma target "name"

 where `name` is a lower-case execution-layer fork name like `homestead`, `berlin`, or `prague`.